David-Sellen/ForestAnalytics/README.md

 # ForestAnalytics
 ForestAnalytics is a system developed for analysing data from the forest industry i.e. files from the [StanForD 2010](http://www.skogforsk.se/english/projects/stanford/) standard.
 Built on cloud technologies such as Apache Spark and Hadoop, the system enables processing of large amounts of forest data.
-Currently the system supports the harvest production reports (.hpr files) form the StanForD standard.
+Currently the system supports the harvest production reports (.hpr files) from the StanForD standard.

 ## Architecture
 The system consists of a back-end and front-end.
 The back-end communicates with a computer cluster running Spark and Hadoop.
 The front-end is designed as a Single Page Application (SPA).
 Communication between front- and back-end is trough the back-ends REST API.